theoden42/competitiveprog-templates/README.md

 ## C++ Template

-This directory includes teh following files:
+This directory includes the following files:

 - Template File: template.cpp, this is the main template